Analytical expressions for pulse profile of neutron stars in plasma environments: Metric

 Let us use normalized fundamental units, $c=1$, $G=1$ and $\hbar=1$, being $c$ the speed of light in vacuum, $G$ the universal gravitational constant and $\hbar$ Planck's constant, and the metric signature $(-,+,+,+)$.
 For the exterior region of the star, we employ simple metric models, consisting of asymptotically flat and static spacetimes with spherical symmetry.
 These assumptions allow us to express the metric as follows\footnote{ Even when it is always possible to choose a suitable coordinate system for which the spacetime is characterized by only two metric functions $A$ and $B$, in what follows we will prefer the form \eqref{eq:elementodelinea} because it allows to write general expressions that remain valid for a vast family of coordinate systems.}

 where the functions $A(r)$, $B(r)$ and $C(r)$ depend only on the radial coordinate $r$, satisfying also the asymptotically flat conditions, i.e.,

 The simplest metric in GR describing a static, spherically symmetric and asymptotically flat spacetime with a gravitating $M$ mass is the Schwarzschild (Sch) metric.
-This solution is a useful approximation for describing slowly rotating astronomical objects, such as many stars and planets, including the Earth and the Sun.
+This solution is a useful approximation for describing slowly rotating astronomical objects.

-A generalization of the Schwarzschild metric, that describes a spherically symmetric metric of a massive body with non-zero net charge $Q$ is the Reissner-Nordström (RN) metric, which is a solution of the Einstein-Maxwell equations [\cite{Reissner_1916, Nordstrom1918}].
-Another possible generalization is the Garfinkle, Horowitz and Strominger (GHS) spacetime [\cite{GHS_1991}], a static and spherically symmetric solution with non-zero net charge coming from string theory, where both the magnetic charge $Q$ and the asymptotic value of the Dilaton field $\varphi_0$ at infinity are taken into account.
-In this model, unlike the RN case, the charge is restricted to the values $0\leq Q\leq \sqrt{2}Me^{-\varphi_0}$.
-I n this work, we take $\varphi_0=0$ while, in order to facilitate the comparison with the RN model, we use the same values for $Q$.
+A generalization of the Schwarzschild metric, that describes a spherically symmetric metric of a massive body with non-zero net electrical charge $Q$ is the Reissner-Nordström (RN) metric, which is a solution of the Einstein-Maxwell equations \cite{Reissner_1916, Nordstrom1918}.

-Table \ref{tab:NS_Metricas} expresses the metric components of the mentioned models, as well as the range of allowed values for the charge $Q$.

-As we are under the slow rotation hypothesis, the relativistic effects due to pulsar rotation will not be considered here.
+As mentioned in the introduction there exist solutions of alternative gravity's theories which are functionally similar to the RN but with a charge parameter $q^*$ unrelated to the electrical charge (See Table \ref{tab:NS_Metricas}).
+In particular, in Brane world (BW) theories, a negative $q^*$ is theoretically preferred \cite{Dadhich:2000am}.
+Studies of NS in braneworld theory can be found in \cite{Germani:2001du} (where it is shown that a uniform density star can be matched to a RN-like solution for the exterior of the star, see also the discussion in \cite{Kotrlova:2008xs}) and observational constraints on the value of $q^*$ in NS are presented.
+For a study of the plasma magnetosphere around NS in BW theories we refer to \cite{Morozova:2010gg}.

+{ Given the similarities between the models for alternative theories when $q^*\neq 0$, when $q^*<0$ we will refer to them as RN-like metrics, associating the parameter $Q^2=-q^*$, while when $q^*>0$ we will refer to them as RN metrics, associating the parameter $Q^2=q^*$, so that both models turn out structurally identical and can be described by a single parameter $q^*$.}

+{ Even though in the metrics used in this work $C(r)=r^2$, in the following, we prefer to keep the coefficient $C(r)$ in order to obtain general expressions that hold valid for alternative metrics to those used here. }